Nut (hardware): Manufacture

 The manufacturing process of nuts involves several steps.
 It begins with the selection of raw materials like steel, stainless steel, or brass, depending on the desired type of nut.
-The chosen material undergoes heating to make it more malleable, followed by forming or forging processes to create the basic shape of the nut.
+The chosen material undergoes cold forming, hot forming, or machining processes to create the basic shape of the nut.
 Threads are then cut or formed onto the nut using specialized machinery.
 After threading, nuts may undergo additional treatments such as heat treatment or surface finishing to enhance their strength, durability, or appearance.
+Some nuts are manufactured according to international standards such as ISO, DIN, or ANSI, to ensure compatibility with bolts worldwide.
 Quality control checks are performed throughout the manufacturing process to ensure that the nuts meet industry standards and specifications.